Treyzer567/themes/README.md

 2. Paste the contents of `homarr-desktop-theme.css` or `homarr-mobile-theme.css`
 3. Save

-> You will need to make a desktop board and a mobile board to each one respectively.
+> You will need to make a desktop board and a mobile board to apply each one respectively.

 ### BookStack